-Spending a long weekend to Dublin – Sights to explore
+Spending a long weekend in Dublin – Sights to explore

-Starting with the most obvious places to visit: Temple Bar.
-Its paved streets are highly coloured with many pubs displaying flowers on their catchy façade.
-It is worth strolling around, this quarter is very animated with local artists and musicians performing on the streets.
-On the west side, you will find amazing little craft and design shops, offering a selection of artworks, jewellery and clothing.
+Starting off with the most obvious place to visit if you’re looking for a tasty bite and a cheeky cocktail, Temple Bar.
+Also known as “Dublin’s Cultural Corner”, this neighbourhood gives an awareness of the nightlife in Ireland – it’s great to experience and check out the Capitals vibe.
+Its paved streets are highly coloured with many pubs and bars displaying flowers on their catchy façade.
+This quarter is very animated with local artists and musicians performing on the streets and is flooded with bold street artwork.
+On the west side, you will find amazing little craft and design shops, offering a selection of artworks, jewelry and clothing.

-Our second stop is at Trinity Library, part of every must-see list you can find for Dublin we can’t agree to pay a visit to its spectacular Long Room.
-Make sure you book in advance on its website to avoid the long queue.
-The campus of Trinity College is also a lovely place to have a wander and is free to access, they have done an excellent job with the landscaping and the old buildings give the place a dramatic look.
+Our second stop is at Trinity College Library, on every must-see list you can find for Dublin.
+We can agree to pay a visit to its spectacular Long Room, home to the book of Kells and over 200,000 of Trinity’s ancient books.
+The Library is a very popular tourist attraction so be sure to book your place in advance on the Trinity website to avoid the long queue – you still have so much to see in Dublin, you can’t waste any time queuing!
+The campus and grounds of Trinity College is also a lovely place to have a wander and is free to access, they have done an excellent job with the landscaping and the old buildings give the place a dramatic look.

 Irish Whiskey Museum

-Carrying on with the delightful beverages of Ireland, it would be rude not to stop at the Guinness Storehouse.
-This attraction tells you the story of “the black stuff” and go through the entire process as well as explaining the marketing strategy behind this success story, including an advertising display with TV ads, poster and more.
-The culminating point of the visit is the Gravity bar with its 360° views across the city’s magnificent skyline.
+Carrying on with the delightful beverages of Ireland, it would be rude not to mention the Guinness Storehouse.
+Guinness is the most popular alcoholic drink in Ireland and has been for centuries – we can’t see that changing any time soon either!
+This attraction tells you the story of “the black stuff” and go through the entire process as well as explaining the marketing strategy behind this success story, including an advertising display with TV ads, posters and much more.
+The culminating point of the visit is the Gravity bar with its 360° views across the city’s magnificent skyline – so Instagrammable!

 Considered as the highest pub in Ireland, Johnnie Fox’s is mostly renowned for its Irish dancing show while enjoying your meal.
 But don’t imagine a place such as Paris’ cabaret, it is a typical Irish pub crowded on Saturday night with the dancers performing 50cm from your table!
-Johnnie Fox’s is located 25mins away from Dublin toward the Wicklow mountains.
-If you don’t have a car there is a shuttle running all week from 11 am to 23:30 pm.
-You can have more information on their website right here.
+Johnnie Fox’s is located 25mins away from Dublin City towards the Wicklow mountains, it is so worth the drive down and the place to be on a Saturday night.